FernandaFranco/201-HTML-and-CSS/notes.md

 ## Things to explore

+- Github best practices: When to commit, what to say in a message

 - Screen reading software: examples of when proper semantics makes a difference

 - HTML5: does it offer more grouping elements to replace divs with something more meaningful?
 Ex: figure tag